 What Can I Expect from Allergy Drops?

 Allergy drops are an important new treatment option for patients who continuously refill over-the-counter allergy medications or take daily trips to the doctor’s office for allergy shots.
 Currently, allergy drops are effective for treating asthma-related to dust mites and allergies to grass, ragweed, pet dander and tree pollen.
-Researchers hope to expand the treatment’s effectiveness for other allergies such as hay fever, eczema and food sensitivities.
+Researchers hope to expand the treatment’s effectiveness for other allergies such as hay fever and eczema.